Dermatitis and eczema are terms that are often used interchangeably. These conditions can be classified as acute or chronic.

 Treatment options include:

-The dermatologists at NEDA have extensive experience treating all forms of eczema and have access to all the latest treatments.
+Our dermatologists have extensive experience treating all forms of eczema and have access to all the latest treatments.
 We also have clinical trials available if you need access to new potentially cutting-edge treatments.
-Make an appointment.